PSTechiee/Minecraft-server-setup/README.md

 - **Temporary Email**: The best site to create a temporary email is [Eztempmail](https://www.eztempmail.com/).

+- **Download required Minecraft version, and after dragging it in the mc_folder folder rename it server.jar**: FOR PAPER https://papermc.io/downloads

 ### Step-by-Step Minecraft Server Installation

 #### Commands for Setup